jdd4494/Blockland-Demo-2019/README.md

 ## Overview

 In this demo project, we have created a few base libraries and namespaces due to time constraints.
 The libraries found inside the directory: /rell/src/lib were provided by Chromaway and are not included in every default rell project.

+Inside this project you should see two main directories, config and src.
+The config folder will contain a node-config.properties file.
+This file is used to determine the node settings that are configured when ran.
+Src should contain your rell code.
+The main.rell file located inside of src is the file that you will be selecting to run your entire node.

 ## Step 1

 ## Step 2